 Even if it is not mandatory to consult a lawyer when drafting a prenuptial agreement, you should consult one.
 The court is more likely to approve the prenuptial agreement if both parties sought proper legal advice prior to signing the agreement.
 The court may disregard an agreement signed without consulting a lawyer, especially if the prenup was signed too close to the wedding, financial disclosure was absent, and the terms of the prenup appear to be unfair.

 Perhaps you are wondering whether you and your partner can use the same lawyer to save costs.
 No, it is important that each spouse receives independent legal advice before signing a prenup.
 If you both use the same lawyer, the court might give less weight to the agreement.

 If your spouse wants to challenge the prenup agreement, he or she will be required to prove to the Court there is a legal basis to overturn the agreement.
-This is expensive and costly, and if your spouse loses on the challenge, they will be responsible for your legal costs.
-Courts do not automatically reinforce prenuptial agreements.
-They do not like to interfere with what a couple agreed to prior to marriage.
+This is expensive and time consuming and if your spouse loses on the challenge, they will likely be responsible for your legal costs.
+Courts do not like to interfere with what a couple agreed to prior to marriage.
 These agreements carry significant influence when the court is deciding the issues surrounding the divorce proceedings.
 You are far better off with a prenuptial agreement than without one.
 Some of the areas you should look out for include:

 - You should have signed the prenuptial agreement at a reasonable time, preferably at least two months before the wedding.
-If the agreement was made immediately before the wedding, the court might assume that one party put pressure on the other.
+If the agreement was made immediately before the wedding, the court might assume that one party put pressure on the other to sign.

 - The agreement must have been entered into without any party imposing pressure or duress on the other.

-- Every party must make full disclosure of assets
+- Each party must make full disclosure of assets and debt.